emqx/MQTTX/README.md

 ## Better Together with EMQX

-MQTT X is designed to connect to test MQTT Brokers such as EMQX, The one-click connection and simple graphical interface make it easy to connect to EMQX or EMQX Cloud to debug and explore functional features.
+MQTTX is designed to connect to test MQTT Brokers such as EMQX, The one-click connection and simple graphical interface make it easy to connect to EMQX or EMQX Cloud to debug and explore functional features.

 [Sign up EMQX Cloud for 14 days free trial](https://www.emqx.com/en/try?product=cloud)